kavia-common/notes-management-system-46547-46557/README.md

 1) Backend (FastAPI)
 - Start the backend on port 3001 (see backend README in its workspace).
 - Confirm API is reachable at http://localhost:3001 and docs at /docs.
-- The backend persists data in a SQLite database file created on first run.
+- The backend persists data in a SQLite database file created on first run (e.g., notes.db in the backend working directory).

 2) Frontend (React)
 - cd notes_frontend